SecretestSquirrel/BitcoinPrivacyGuide/separate.md

 <br/>

-## Separating your Bitcoin from it's past
+## Separating your Bitcoin from its past

 ### Table of Contents